okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/main/index.md

 ### Recovery authenticators

-In Identity Engine, you can use the authenticator enrollment policy with authenticator settings to govern recovery authenticator enrollment for the password recovery flow.
+In Identity Engine, you can use authenticator-based authenticator enrollment policies to govern recovery authenticator enrollment for the password recovery flow.
+This feature isn't available for factor-based authenticator enrollment policies.

 The enrollment for recovery authenticators (Email, Phone, Okta Verify, and Security question) are governed by both the password policy and the authenticator enrollment policy.
 For example, if the Email authenticator is enabled and set to `Required` in the authenticator enrollment policy, then email enrollment is required for recovery even if it isn't required in the password policy.
-Therefore, if you want to manage your recovery authenticators in the enrollment policy, you need to configure your authenticator enrollment policy with [authenticators](/docs/reference/api/policy/#policy-authenticator-object), and not [factors](/docs/reference/api/policy/#policy-factors-configuration-object).

 > **Note:** Password policy recovery authenticator settings supersedes the authenticator settings in an authenticator enrollment policy.
 For example, if the Phone authenticator is `Optional` or `Disabled` for the authenticator enrollment policy, but `Required` for the password policy, then phone enrollment is required for the password recovery flow.